 We will investigate the dual-task architecture of the most widely used report-based paradigm in the study of unconscious processing.
-In masked priming, the prime’s visibility is typically assessed with a subjective measure on a trial-by-trial basis.
+In masked priming, the prime’s visibility can be assessed with a subjective measure on a trial-by-trial basis.
 Despite the inverse order of stimuli (prime-target) and responses (target-prime), and although only the target response is speeded, the experimental setup meets the criteria of a dual-task paradigm.
 Our aims are twofold: to estimate the influence of response-related parameters on the masked priming effects, and to study the neural underpinnings of our dual-tasking manipulations.

 In a metacontrast masking experiment using event-related potentials (ERPs), participants will discriminate a target stimulus by quickly pressing one of two keys, and then indicate the subjective visibility of the prime stimulus, either by vocal response or by key-press (factor “modality”).
 The visibility measure will be a variant of the perceptual awareness scale (PAS) with either two or four items (factor “complexity”).
 We will investigate in what way response modality and task complexity influence the masked priming effect (i.e., incongruent trials – congruent trials).
-With regards to the ERPs, we expect that both experimental manipulations are related to the amplitude and latency of the P3b component.
+With regards to the ERPs, we expect that both experimental manipulations are related to the amplitude and latency of the target-related P3b component.

 Introduction

-Whether and to what extent unconscious processing is possible has been sparking research interest for decades.
-One very commonly used paradigm is the masked priming paradigm, the idea being that the prime facilitates a speeded reaction to the target when both stimuli are congruent, e.g. arrows point in the same direction, or inhibits it when stimuli are incongruent, e.g. arrows point in different directions.
+Whether and to what extent unconscious processing is possible has sparked research interest for decades.
+One very commonly used paradigm is the masked priming paradigm, the idea that the prime facilitates a speeded reaction to the target when both stimuli are congruent, e.g., arrows point in the same direction, or inhibits it when stimuli are incongruent, e.g., arrows point in different directions.
 This so-called priming effect can be observed even when the prime is not consciously perceived.
-(Martens et al., 2011)

 Various aspects of the masked priming experiment have been looked at.
-Among these were the type of priming: semantic (Dehaene et al., 1998; Kiefer et al., 2023) vs. response priming (e.g. Mattler, 2003; Vorberg et al., 2003), the masking technique used: metacontrast masking (e.g. Mattler, 2003; Vorberg et al., 2003), continuous flash suppression (Benthien & Hesselmann, 2021; Handschack et al., 2022) and backwards masking (e.g. Balsdon & Clifford, 2018; Stein et al., 2020) to only name a few, the type of the direct, prime-related task: objective or subjective measures of prime visibility (Biafora & Schmidt, 2022; Kiefer et al., 2023), and the analysis approach: standard dissociation, sensitivity dissociation or double dissociation (for an overview, see Schmidt & Vorberg, 2006).(Martens et al., 2011)(Martens et al., 2011)
+Among these were the type of priming: semantic (Dehaene et al., 1998; Kiefer et al., 2023) vs. response priming (e.g., Mattler, 2003; Vorberg et al., 2003), the masking technique used: metacontrast masking (e.g., Mattler, 2003; Vorberg et al., 2003), continuous flash suppression (Benthien & Hesselmann, 2021; Handschack et al., 2022) and backwards masking (e.g., Balsdon & Clifford, 2018; Stein et al., 2020) to only name a few, the type of the direct, prime-related task: objective or subjective measures of prime visibility (Biafora & Schmidt, 2022; Kiefer et al., 2023), and the analysis approach: standard dissociation, sensitivity dissociation or double dissociation (for an overview, see Schmidt & Vorberg, 2006).

+We will be exploring the concept response priming, utilising arrows as primes and targets, for which priming is the result of visuomotor processes.
+In semantic priming, in contrast, priming stems from access to word meaning (see Martens et al., 2011 for more detail).

 In a typical masked priming experiment, the masked prime is followed by the target, to which the participant has to react first in a speeded forced-choice identification task, the indirect task.
 The direct task then follows and typically requires a non-speeded reaction of some sort to the prime.
 The masked priming effect is then calculated by quantifying the difference in reaction times (RTs) between congruent and incongruent trials.